manid2/lone-wolf-theme/docs/_pages/contribute.md

 Permanent branches, these are protected.

-1. master - latest and stable product.
+- `master` - latest and stable product.

+Allowed development branches.

+- feature/id-issue_description
+- bugfix/id-issue_description
+- hotfix/id-issue_description
+- docfix/id-issue_description
+- devfix/id-issue_description

+Id used is the valid github issue id.
+It is followed by a dash and a short github issue title or descriptive alphanumeric string.
-Temporary branches, for development, are deleted after merging with master branch.
+Development branches are deleted after merging with master branch.

-1. feature-id - use this branch when adding, updating or removing a feature.
-2. bugfix-id - use this branch for fixing bugs.
-3. hotfix-id - use this branch to fix critical bugs.
-4. docfix-id - use this branch to update documentation.
-5. devfix-id - use this branch to update development related files.

 ## Tips